-Children's Week is an annual festival which is celebrated during the month of October and includes Universal Children's Day which is held always on the fourth Wednesday of October.
+Children's Week is an annual festival which commences on the third Friday of October and includes Universal Children's Day which is held always on the fourth Wednesday of October.

 A diverse range of events and activities are organised at national, state and local levels.
 These focus the attention of the wider community on children, their needs and achievements.
 This is something Christians are called to do all year long, as we serve the children in our own communities and advocate for voiceless, underprivileged and hurting children throughout the world.